mohitpai/journey-optimizer.en/help/using/messages/create-email-content.md

 >[!CONTEXTUALHELP]
 >id="ac_edition_backgroundimage"
 >title="Background settings"
->abstract="The Email designer lets you personalize background color or background image for your content.Note that background image is not supported by all email clients."
+>abstract="You can personalize the background color or background image for your content.
+Note that background image is not supported by all email clients."

 When it comes to setting backgrounds with the Email Designer, Adobe recommends the following: